josephDev123/admin-dashboard-design-template/README.md

 # Admin Dashboard

 ### Introduction: This template was designed using Html, css, and javaScript.
-It was designed to be used for subsequent project that reguire admin dashboard
+It was designed to be used for subsequent project that require admin dashboard